Spring – March, April, May

 The days will stay around the mid-sixties but nighttime temperatures tend to hover around the forties.
 Make sure you have a comfortable flannel or jacket with you during the evening hikes in the fall and opt for denim jeans and cozy colors for your day-to-day wardrobe.

-Winter – December, February
+Winter – December, January, February

 Winter in Texas can vary drastically, depending on where you opt to stay.
 Most everywhere, you can expect to be chilly with temperatures easily around the thirties most days.
 Some places may see snow, but others will certainly see ice and hazardous conditions.